-- Return on equity was calculated by dividing net income (loss) by average shareholders' equity. - Gross margin was calculated by dividing revenue less direct operating costs by revenue.
-Operating margin was calculated by dividing OIBDA by revenue.
+Return on equity was calculated by dividing net income (loss) by average shareholders' equity.

-- Operating margin was calculated by dividing OIBDA by revenue.
+2 Gross margin was calculated by dividing revenue less direct operating costs by revenue.

-Adjusted operating margin was calculated by dividing adjusted OIBDA by revenue.
+3 Operating margin was calculated by dividing OIBDA by revenue.

-Operating ratio was calculated by dividing the total cost before impairment of goodwill, taxes, interest, earnings from equity investments and net gains and losses on foreign exchange, as a percentage of revenue.
+4 Operating ratio was calculated by dividing the total cost before impairment of goodwill, taxes, interest, earnings from equity investments and net gains and losses on foreign exchange, as a percentage of revenue.

 Acid test ratio was calculated by dividing cash (bank indebtedness) plus receivables by current liabilities.
+5

+8 q

-Debt-to-equity ratio was calculated by dividing total debt by shareholders' equity.
+- Debt-to-equity ratio was calculated by dividing total debt by shareholders' equity.
 Total net debt to operating cash flow was calculated as per the financial covenant terms within the Private Placement Debt agreement.
 Book value per share was calculated by dividing shareholders' equity by the number of shares outstanding.

-Price/earnings (loss) per share was calculated by dividing net income (loss) by the weighted average number of shares outstanding.

-- Price/earnings ratio was calculated by dividing the year-end closing price by earnings (loss) per share adjusted for the impairment of goodwill.
+Earnings (loss) per share was calculated by dividing net income (loss) by the weighted average number of shares outstanding.
+Price/earnings ratio was calculated by dividing the year-end closing price by earnings (loss) per share adjusted for the impairment of goodwill.
+10